voedger/voedger-docs/README.md

 Voedger platform was designed by unTill Software Development Group B. V. to operate [unTill Air](https://untillair.com/) product line.

-The name Voedger originates from Voyager and Edge Computing.
+The name "Voedger" is a blend of "Voyager" and "Edge Computing," reflecting its coming capability to process data across the edge of the network.

 ## Why do you need Voedger?